About this course:

 Prevention of VTE

 An estimated 50% of hospitalized medical patients are at risk of developing a VTE, and thromboprophylaxis (VTE prophylaxis) is critical to prevent VTEs.
-Healthcare professionals (HCPs) should be aware that thromboprophylaxis does not eliminate the risk of VTEs, making diligent assessments essential to reducing morbidity and mortality.
+Health care professionals (HCPs) should be aware that thromboprophylaxis does not eliminate the risk of VTEs, so diligent assessments are essential to reducing morbidity and mortality.
+When choosing the appropriate method of primary prophylaxis, HCPs should consider patient demographics, the perceived risk, effectiveness, ease of administration, cost-efficiency, and safety (i.e., risk of bleeding or other complications).
 VTE prophylaxis can be defined as primary or secondary: primary is preferred over secondary prophylaxis due to its efficacy and cost-effectiveness.
 Primary prophylaxis consists of pharmacologic (e.g., low molecular weight heparin [LMWH], unfractionated heparin [UFH], fondaparinux [Arixtra], direct oral anticoagulants [DOACs]) or mechanical methods (e.g., compression stockings, intermittent pneumatic compression [IPCs] devices).
 In contrast, secondary prevention involves the early detection and treatment of subclinical venous thrombosis.
 Secondary prevention is done by screening medical patients with objective methods that are sensitive to detecting the presence of a VTE (e.g., venous ultrasound, MRI venography, contrast venography).
 This approach is not commonly used due to the limited established efficacy of these screening methods.
-Secondary prevention may be used during pregnancy or when primary prevention is contraindicated (Pai & Douketis, 2021a).
+Secondary prevention may be used during pregnancy or when primary prevention is contraindicated (Douketis & Mithoowani, 2024a; Schunemann et al., 2018).

 Thrombosis and Bleeding Risk Assessment

 Before initiating VTE prophylaxis, HCPs should assess each patient for the risk of thrombosis and bleeding.
 The risk of VTE depends on the circumstances of the acute illness and the presence of risk factors.
 Therefore, HCPs should complete a history and physical examination for all patients admitted to the hospital.
-Medical patients with a single risk factor are considered at risk for a VTE.
+Medical patients with a single risk factor are considered at risk for VTE.
 Some of the most common risk factors for medical patients include acute respiratory failure, sepsis, known thrombophilia, previous VTE, age older than 60 years, elevated D-dimer, heart failure, inflammatory bowel disease, and prolonged immobility (i.e., for longer than 3 days).
 Patients with active cancer, lower limb paralysis (e.g., from a stroke), or critical illness are considered high risk.
 When pharmacologic VTE prophylaxis is indicated, HCPs should assess the risk of bleeding for all patients.
-Validated tools for assessing bleeding risk are lacking or require further evaluation (Pai & Douketis, 2021a).
+Patients considered high risk for bleeding include those with moderate to severe coagulopathy, active bleeding, intracranial hemorrhage, a planned surgical procedure in 6 to 12 hours, severe bleeding diathesis, or severe thrombocytopenia (i.e., platelet count [PLT] < 50,000/µL).
+Other risk factors for bleeding in hospitalized medical patients include hepatic or renal failure, the presence of an intravenous catheter, rheumatoid arthritis, older age, cancer, intensive care stay, and male sex.
+Epistaxis and menstrual bleeding are not contraindications for VTE prophylaxis.
+Validated tools for assessing bleeding risk are lacking or require further evaluation (Douketis & Mithoowani, 2024a; Schunemann et al., 2018).

 Long-Distance Travel

-Long-distance travel is associated with a small risk for VTE, with the greatest risk developing in the 2 weeks after travel.
-For individuals traveling long distances (i.e., more than 4 hours), the AHA recommends doing seated ankle/calf exercises, getting up to walk around every 2-4 hours, and staying hydrated (AHA, 2017c).
+Long-distance travel is associated with a small risk for VTE, with the greatest risk of VTE developing within 2 weeks of travel.
+For individuals traveling long distances (i.e., more than 4 hours), the AHA recommends doing seated ankle/calf exercises, getting up to walk around every 2–4 hours, and staying hydrated (AHA, 2017c).
 The ASH does not recommend compression stockings or aspirin (ASA) for individuals without increased risk.
-For individuals with increased risk, the ASH recommends the use of compression stockings, LMWH, or ASA during long-distance travel.
+For individuals with increased risk (defined as a recent history of surgery, prior history of VTE, less than 6 weeks postpartum, current active malignancy, or the presence of two or more risk factors such as hormone replacement therapy, obesity, and pregnancy), the ASH recommends the use of compression stockings, LMWH, or ASA during long-distance travel.
 Compression stockings and LMWH are the preferred VTE prophylaxis for these individuals.
-For patients who cannot use compression stockings or LMWH (e.g., aversion to anticoagulants), ASA is recommended versus no prophylaxis (Pai & Douketis, 2021a; Schunemann et al., 2018).
+For patients who cannot use compression stockings or LMWH (e.g., aversion to anticoagulants), ASA is recommended versus no prophylaxis (Douketis & Mithoowani, 2024a; Schunemann et al., 2018).

 Acutely or Critically Ill Medical Patients

-ASA has been shown to reduce the risk of arterial thrombosis, there is little evidence supporting the use of ASA to prevent VTEs.
-Similarly, warfarin (Coumadin) initiation is not recommended for VTE prevention due to its delayed (i.e., 36 to 72 hours) therapeutic anticoagulation effect (Pai & Douketis, 2021a).
+HCPs should check the PLT regularly (i.e., on days 5 and 9) for all patients receiving LMWH to detect potential heparin-induced thrombocytopenia (HIT; Douketis & Mithoowani, 2024a).
+Although ASA has been shown to reduce the risk of arterial thrombosis, there is little evidence supporting its use to prevent VTEs.
+Similarly, warfarin (Coumadin) initiation is not recommended for VTE prevention due to its delayed (i.e., 36 to 72 hours) therapeutic anticoagulation effect.
+In addition, medical patients often have other comorbidities (e.g., impaired liver function) or medications that interfere with the anticoagulation effect (Douketis & Mithoowani, 2024a).

 Chronically Ill Medical Patients

 The ASH guidelines recommend inpatient-only VTE prophylaxis versus inpatient plus extended outpatient prophylaxis for acutely or critically ill medical patients.
 However, this recommendation does not apply to patients previously on a DOAC for another indication.
-For chronic medical inpatients residing in skilled nursing facilities, the guidelines recommend that these individuals should not be given prophylactic treatment for VTE (Pai & Douketis, 2021a; Schunemann et al., 2018).
+For chronic medical inpatients residing in skilled nursing facilities, the guidelines recommend against prophylactic treatment for VTE.
+The ASH also does not recommend prophylaxis for outpatients with minor provoking risk factors such as prolonged immobility, injury, illness, or infection (Douketis & Mithoowani, 2024a; Schunemann et al., 2018).

 Non-Orthopedic Surgical Patients

 VTE is common in the postoperative setting, with over 50% of these patients at moderate risk for VTE.
 Non-orthopedic surgeries involve the skin and soft tissues of the trunk and extremities or surgery involving the abdomen, head, neck, chest, or pelvic organs.
 Like acutely ill medical patients, HCPs should assess the risk for thrombosis and bleeding.
-For surgical patients, the risk of VTE depends not just on patient factors but also on the type of procedure (Anderson et al., 2019; Pai & Douketis, 2021b).
+For surgical patients, the risk of VTE depends not only on patient factors but also on the type of procedure.
+Procedure-related factors that can increase VTE risk include intraoperative positioning, the extent and duration of the procedure (i.e., surgery lasting longer than 2 hours or emergent surgery), the type of anesthesia, and postoperative mobility (more than 4 days of immobilization).
+Minor procedures done in an ambulatory setting are generally low risk for VTE.
+Next, HCPs should assess bleeding risk by considering the individual risk factors discussed above.
+In addition to individual risk factors, bleeding risk for the specific procedure should be considered.
+Surgical procedures considered low risk for bleeding (less than 2%) include uncomplicated general, abdominal-pelvic, vascular, bariatric, and thoracic surgery.
+In contrast, cardiac surgery and patients with significant trauma, especially of the brain and spine, are at high risk for bleeding (greater than 3%; Anderson et al., 2019; Douketis & Mithoowani, 2024b).

-The ASH (2019) sets specific guidelines for the prevention of VTE in surgical patients.
+The ASH guidelines set specific guidelines for the prevention of VTE in surgical patients.
 For patients undergoing major non-orthopedic surgery, the ASH recommends using pharmacological or mechanical prophylaxis depending on the risk of VTE, the risk of bleeding, and the type of surgical procedure.
 For patients who receive pharmacologic prophylaxis (LMWH or UFH), a combined approach with pharmacological and mechanical prophylaxis is recommended, especially for patients with a high risk of VTE.
 The ASH recommends that mechanical prophylaxis should be given to patients who do not receive pharmacologic prophylaxis.
 When mechanical prophylaxis is used for non-orthopedic surgical patients, the ASH recommends IPC devices over compression stockings.
 For patients with a high risk for bleeding, mechanical prophylaxis with IPC is recommended.
-In the 2019 guidelines, the ASH panel also recommended avoiding inferior vena cava (IVC) filters for VTE prophylaxis (Anderson et al., 2019; Pai & Douketis, 2021b).
+In the 2019 guidelines, the ASH panel also recommended avoiding inferior vena cava (IVC) filters for VTE prophylaxis (Anderson et al., 2019; Douketis & Mithoowani, 2024b).

 Orthopedic Surgical Patients

-The VTE risk among orthopedic surgical patients is highest among all types of surgery.
+The VTE risk among patients undergoing major orthopedic surgery is the highest among all types of surgery.
 The risk of VTE and bleeding in orthopedic surgical patients can vary depending on patient-related risk factors and the type of procedure (i.e., elective or emergent, major or minor); therefore, the preferred VTE prophylaxis method should be determined on an individual basis.
 Like non-orthopedic surgical patients, HCPs should assess the risk of thrombosis and bleeding for orthopedic surgical patients.
 Orthopedic surgeries considered low risk for VTE include foot and ankle fractures, arthroscopy, and shoulder and elbow surgery.
 In contrast, hip and knee arthroplasty, pelvic surgery, hip fracture surgery, and multiple fracture surgery are considered high risk for VTE.
 Procedural factors that can impact VTE risk include the type of anesthesia, the extent and length of surgery, and the likelihood of postoperative immobility.
 Patient-related factors include the same risk factors identified for non-orthopedic surgery.
-Additional patient-related risk factors specific to orthopedic surgery include poor ambulation prior to surgery, age older than 75 years old, obesity, and cardiovascular disease.
-Next, HCPs should assess bleeding risk according to Individual risk factors (Anderson et al., 2019; Pai & Douketis, 2020).
+Additional patient-related risk factors specific to orthopedic surgery include poor ambulation prior to surgery, patients over 75 years old, BMI over 30, and cardiovascular disease.
+Next, HCPs should assess bleeding risk according to Individual risk factors.
+Pharmacological prophylaxis is contraindicated for patients with active bleeding, intracranial hemorrhage, or a PLT below 50,000/µL (Anderson et al., 2019; Douketis & Mithoowani, 2024c).

 Low-Bleeding-Risk Patients

 According to the ASH, patients undergoing total hip arthroplasty (THA), total knee arthroplasty (TKA), and hip fracture surgery should receive pharmacological VTE prophylaxis.
 For patients at low risk of bleeding, pharmacological prophylaxis is recommended for up to 10 to 14 days.
-The initial pharmacologic agent of choice for THA/TKA patients is LMWH or a DOAC (rivaroxaban [Xarelto] or apixaban [Eliquis] are preferred over dabigatran [Pradaxa] or edoxaban [Lixiana]).
-Mechanical prophylaxis can be combined with pharmacologic agents for orthopedic surgery patients, although limited evidence supports the added benefit of mechanical prophylaxis (Anderson et al., 2019; Pai & Douketis, 2020).
+The initial pharmacologic agent of choice for THA/TKA patients is LMWH or a DOAC.
+Mechanical prophylaxis can be combined with pharmacologic agents for orthopedic surgery patients, although limited evidence supports the added benefit of mechanical prophylaxis (Anderson et al., 2019; Douketis & Mithoowani, 2024c).

 LMWH has been considered the gold standard for pharmacologic VTE prophylaxis for other major orthopedic surgery patients.
-Studies have shown that LMWH is more effective than UHF or warfarin (Coumadin) for VTE prevention but less effective than fondaparinux (Arixtra).
+Studies have shown that LMWH is more effective than UFH or warfarin (Coumadin) for VTE prevention, but less effective than fondaparinux (Arixtra).
 The bleeding risk among these agents is similar, except that fondaparinux (Arixtra) has a higher incidence of hemorrhage.
 Studies have also shown that DOACs, specifically rivaroxaban (Xarelto) and apixaban (Eliquis), have similar safety and efficacy profiles as LMWH.
-The efficacy of ASA is unclear in the initial postoperative period, but clinical evidence does support using ASA for extended prophylaxis (i.e., beyond 5 days; Anderson et al., 2019; Pai & Douketis, 2020).
+The efficacy of ASA is unclear in the initial postoperative period, but clinical evidence does support using ASA for extended prophylaxis (i.e., beyond 5 days).
+HCPs should be aware that VTE prophylaxis reduces but does not eliminate the risk of VTEs; therefore, diligently assessing and monitoring for clinical manifestations of VTE are essential for patient safety (Anderson et al., 2019; Douketis & Mithoowani, 2024c).

 High-Bleeding-Risk Patients

-Mechanical prophylactic VTE methods should be used for patients deemed high risk for bleeding when pharmacologic prophylaxis is contraindicated.
+Mechanical prophylactic VTE methods should be used for patients deemed at high risk for bleeding when pharmacologic prophylaxis is contraindicated.
 Mechanical prophylactic methods for this population include IPC devices, compression stockings, and venous foot pumps (VFPs).
-IPC devices are the preferred mechanical method of VTE prophylaxis based on the available data.
+Based on the available data, IPC devices are the preferred mechanical method of VTE prophylaxis.
 The ASH does not recommend the use of IVC filters for VTE prophylaxis.
 Research has shown that mechanical methods can reduce the risk of asymptomatic VTE by 50% compared to placebo; however, these methods are less effective than LMWH or warfarin (Coumadin).
 Therefore, if the risk of bleeding decreases, patients should be switched to a pharmacologic agent.
-Another disadvantage of IPC device use is poor compliance, with under 50% of patients using this approach properly (Anderson et al., 2019; Pai & Douketis, 2020).
+Another disadvantage to IPC device use is poor compliance, with under 50% of patients using this approach properly (Anderson et al., 2019; Douketis & Mithoowani, 2024c).

 Superficial Thrombophlebitis

 Because superficial thrombophlebitis can progress to VTE, many providers believe these cases should be treated to avoid progression.
 Currently, fondaparinux (Arixtra), dosed prophylactically at 2.5 mg/day subcutaneously for 45 days, has the clearest and most concise evidence for efficacy and safety versus placebo.
-For patients who refuse or cannot take parenteral anticoagulation, rivaroxaban (Xarelto) 10 mg daily is recommended (Nisio et al., 2018; Stevens et al., 2021).
+For patients who refuse or cannot take parenteral anticoagulation, rivaroxaban (Xarelto) 10 mg daily is recommended (Nisio et al., 2018; Stevens et al., 2022; Stevens et al., 2024).

 Pregnancy